Your Provider’s Policies

 Patients aged 16 to 18 years of age

-Generally, information will not be provided to a parent without the patient being present, unless the patient has provided clear written consent in advance.
+For patients aged 16 years or older, healthcare information cannot be provided to a parent without the patient being present, unless the patient has provided clear written consent in advance.
+This consent is required to continue care with your paediatric specialist.

 Requirements when visiting the rooms